Eleanor Ileen Johnson: Later life and death

 In 1994, Shuman visited her son in Florida, and it was the first time she had seen the Atlantic Ocean since 1912.

 Into her 80s, Shuman remained active in Titanic-related activities.
 In August 1996, she joined fellow Titanic survivors Michel Navratil and Edith Brown on an expedition cruise to the site of Titanics wreck.
 She was the only survivor that director James Cameron met while filming Titanic, and as such, received royal treatment.
 She saw the movie three times, including at a special screening with movie critics Gene Siskel and Roger Ebert.
 She became an instant celebrity after the movie's release, and she had to change her telephone number to an unlisted one after receiving several phone calls every day from people hoping to speak with her.

-Shuman died in Elgin, Illinois, at the age of 87.
+Shuman died in Elgin, Illinois, on March 7th, 1998 at a hospital near her home at the age of 87.
 Her death left five remaining Titanic survivors.
 She was the penultimate remaining American-born survivor, as well as the penultimate remaining survivor who did not lose any relatives in the sinking.